 I’ve got nowhere to store it

-While a bike doesn’t take up a lot of room, that’s probably scant consolation if you live in a studio flat with no room to swing a cat.
+While a bike doesn’t take up a lot of room, that’s probably scant consolation if you live in a studio flat.
 There are storage solutions such as racks to hang a bike on an internal wall and metal bunkers for a back yard.
 The alternative is get a folding bike; you can store a Brompton anywhere.
 If your employer doesn’t provide cycle parking, ‘anywhere’ might include ‘under your desk’.

 What about when it rains?